tweepy/tweepy/docs/api.rst

                               [additional_owners])

    Use this endpoint to upload images to Twitter.
-   This does not use the chunked upload endpoint.
+   This does not use the chunked upload endpoints.

    :param filename: |filename|
    :param file: |file|